glennerichall/bob-compiler/readme.md

 </html>
 ```

 So, in a HTML file for instance, add comments containing the error tags `<!-- Err: (n) -->` where errors are encountered.

-`bobc` will replace all comments with comments found in *comments* file and sum-up all the points lost in the file adding a comment
+`bobc` will replace all comments with in *comments* file and sum-up all the points lost in the file adding a comment
 ## Commands

 ### compile